javaf/extra-event/README.md

 > or else you might have a bad burn on your hand, and you just lost your best day of this year.

 > Okay, now think of this.
 The sparkler which suddenly ignited was a stimulus that was immediately
-> processed by your spinal cord as a threat and an instant reaction was made to happen without your
+> processed by your spinal cord as a threat and an instant reflex was made to happen without your
 > conscious thinking.
-However, the stimulus also triggered a slow (conscious) response to cool your
+However, the stimulus also triggered a slow (conscious) reflex to cool your
 > burn in the hand with a piece of ice from the freezer.

-`java-spine` is a minimal stimulus-response (event) library for Java.
+`java-spine` is a minimal stimulus-reflex (event) library for Java.
 It provides a subscribe-publish communication mechanism, and can be used in case of a event loop as well.
 Here, an event is considered as a stimulus, and an event handler as the reaction.
 The `Spine` controls the activation of reactions with respect to a stimulus.
+Also, note that a stimulus can have a specific location, and reflex is triggered based on the location.
+This location is comparable to a `Spine` object.

 Here, reactions are categorized as fast or slow.
 Fast reactions are executed sychronously (because they are fast), and slow reactions are executed asynchrounously.
 In the exact same way, a spine is categorized